Yorke Peninsula Council area

 |Yorke Peninsula Council area - All industries||2016||2011||Change|

-In 2016, there were 0 people in the who caught public transport to work (train, bus, tram or ferry) in Yorke Peninsula Council area, compared with 2,192 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 0 people who caught public transport to work (train, bus, tram or ferry) in Yorke Peninsula Council area, compared with 2,197 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in Yorke Peninsula Council area and South Australia were:
+The major differences between the method of travel to work of the workforce in Yorke Peninsula Council area and the South Australia workforce were:

 - A larger percentage of local workers who worked at home (14.6% compared to 4.4%)